ahmedhamodi/ahmedhamodi.github.io/README.md

-## Website Description
+# Personal Portfolio

+## What to Expect?

-Check out my website to learn more about my work experiences, projects, extra curricular activities, hackathons, and volunteer experiences.
+Check out my website to learn more about my work experiences, projects, extra curricular activities, and hackathons.

-## Software
+## Tech Stack

 This site is built using HTML, CSS, and JavaScript (including jQuery).
 It is designed to be fully responsive on all devices including: mobile phones, tablets, and monitors.

-## Other Information
+## Other Info

-Other important information sources include my GitHub account(https://github.com/ahmedhamodi), my LinkedIn account (https://www.linkedin.com/in/ahmedhamodi/), and my Devpost account (https://devpost.com/ahmedhamodi").
+Other important information sources include my GitHub account (https://github.com/ahmedhamodi), my LinkedIn account (https://www.linkedin.com/in/ahmedhamodi), and my Devpost account (https://devpost.com/ahmedhamodi).

-My website can also be found through a new custom URL (http://ahmedhamodi.com).
+My website can also be found at ahmedhamodi.com.

 Any inquiries, please email me at ahmed.r.hamodi@gmail.com!